Frequently asked questions

 WHY NOW?

-The future of federal firefighters (hotshots, smokejumpers, hand crews, and engines) is currently up in the air.
-Jobs are on the line and the entire community is unsure if they will have their job come “fire season.”
+Federal firefighters—including hotshots, smokejumpers, hand crews, and engines—have long faced low wages and excessive workloads in hazardous conditions.
+Although a long-awaited pay bill was passed on March 14th, it fell short of resolving the pay disparity between federal firefighters and their counterparts at the state, county, and municipal levels.
+Additionally, the bill did not address critical issues such as an update to healthcare and mental health support.
 The business model of Hotshot home hardening is an employee owned and operated company that seeks to empower hotshots to further develop and hone their skills while working for themselves and serving their communities in the best way possible.